Twenty nine puppies were transported across the country to begin their training as service dogs.

 Martyn Lewis, Josh Hochberg, and Jeff Stewart are private pilots who fly out of an airport in Sonoma, California.

-Josh Hochberg is one of the pilots and the owner of Sonoma Jet Center where the planes fly out of.
+Josh Hochberg is one of the pilots and the owner of Sonoma Jet Center where the planes fly out.
 His two daughters will play with the puppies, which tires them out before the flight.
 Sometimes his daughters will ride along.
 The puppies usually sleep the entire flight and are no trouble to transport.
 Hochberg jokes and says they require less attention than his daughters.

 Josh Hochberg said this work has provided something positive for him and his family during a challenging time.
 He found it so filling, he got a puppy for his family.
 Their new family member is an American Brittany named Charlie.